jswhit/pygrib/README.md

 and `lib/libeccodes.so`.
 If `ECCODES_DIR` is not specified, a few common locations such as `$CONDA_PREFIX,/usr,/usr/local,/opt/local` will be searched..

-Clone the github repository and run `python test.py` to test your pygrib installation.
+Alternately, clone the github repo and run `python setup.py install` (after setting `$ECCCODES_DIR`).
+Run `python test.py` from the source directory to test your pygrib installation.

 For full installation instructions and API documentation, see https://jswhit.github.io/pygrib.